caplin/caplin-dev-tools/brjs-app-converter/README.md

 The parameters mean:

-* Provide the name of the app to convert with `--app`.
+* Provide the name of the app directory to convert with `--app`.

 ## Following steps.